apache/mynewt-documentation/docs/tutorials/sensors/air_quality_sensor.rst

 As you can see, logical UART number has been added to the init routine.
 A 'read' function has also been added, which is a blocking read.
 If you were making a commercial product, you would probably have a callback for reporting the results.

-And here is the source for the driver.
+And here is the source for the driver:

 .. code-block:: c